wkok/buy2let/README.md

 var impl = "my-cool-app";
 ```

-Lastly, the namespace defing your `defmethod`'s should be listed in the `:preloads` section of shadow-cljs.edn.
+Lastly, the namespace defing your `defmethod`'s should be listed in the `:entries` section of the module in shadow-cljs.edn.
 Replace `wkok.buy2let.backend.demo` with your namespace.

 ### Effects